This policy applies to all pupils in the Infant and Junior School, including the EYFS.

 Expectations and Rewards

 Expectations concerning behaviour in school will be maintained and modelled by all members of staff.
 The Word of the Week is drawn from the school ethos and values and is examined in the weekly assemblies and House Meetings.
-Notable national and international events are noted in assemblies and House Meetings.
+Notable national and international events are marked in assemblies and House Meetings.
 The girls’ achievements, academic, extra-curricular and achievements outside of school, are celebrated in assemblies.
 The school also values greatly the standards of behaviour set by positive and inspirational role models in the local, national and international community.

 Where pupils choose to display poor behaviour, agreed sanctions appropriate to their age and behaviour will be applied fairly.
 These sanctions are intended to deter repetition of the behaviour and help pupils to learn that consequences follow actions.
 Where the misbehaviour is exhibited by a pupil with Specific Learning Difficulties and/or Disabilities, the SENCo will liaise with those staff concerned to ensure that reasonable adjustments are made for this pupil, if appropriate.